buddha-brudda/backend/README.md

-buddha brudda backend
+notify-me backend
 =====================

-backend for Buddha Brudda
+backend for NotifyMe